 Since the ivermectin cannot be used in some dogs (like Collies and others sensitive to ivermectin), they can also be given milbemycin (Interceptor) tablets at 1mg/kg, orally, every day.
 The dose can even be doubled if there are no side effects (salivation, vomiting, weakness) and the dog is not healed.
 This is an expensive treatment though so if your dog cannot be treated with the ivermectin the amitraz should still be tried first.

-This is the best ivermectin product available for treating demodectic mange in a small or medium sized dog.
+This is the best ivermectin product I have found for treating demodectic mange in a small or medium sized dog.
 If you have any trouble figuring out the dose, leave me a message at the bottom of this article (with your dog´s weight) and I will reply right away.

-Demodex mites only live in dog skin, and really only cause problems in some dogs.
+Demodex mites of this kind only live in dog skin, and really only cause problems in some dogs.
 Hug your dog all you want—the disease will not spread to you, and your dog will thank you for the extra attention.

 © 2012 Dr Mark